TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/how-to-serve-plugins/plugin-bundles.md

   - /plugins/how-to-serve/plugin-bundles
 ---

-A plugin bundle is a ZIP file that contains your plugin source code files and associated configuration block.
-A [manifest.json](#manifest) file is included with the bundle and contains the source code files and plugin configuration.
+A plugin bundle is a ZIP file that contains your plugin source code files and associated configuration.
+A [manifest.json](#manifest) file must be included within the bundle containing a list of the source code files and plugin configuration.

 ## When To Use Plugin Bundles